-Infrared sessions often leave the user feeling relaxed, relieved from pain, detoxified and lighter, due to calorie burn.
-For these reasons, those experiencing occasional or long-lasting sciatica may find effective relief with infrared heat therapy.
+Infrared sessions often leave the user feeling relaxed, relieved from pain, detoxified, and lighter, due to calorie burn.
+For these reasons, those experiencing occasional or long-lasting sciatica may find effective relief with infrared sauna therapy.

 Not sure if you have sciatica?
 A physical examination and tests can be done by your doctor to diagnose the pain you are experiencing.
 Because sciatic nerve pain can linger in the body for anywhere from a few days to a year (in serious cases) it’s necessary for some to find a pain relief solution that can be utilized long-term.
-For this reason, incorporating stretches, infrared sessions and lifestyle changes into your routine may be a necessary, yet natural way to find sciatica relief fast!
+For this reason, incorporating stretches, infrared light sessions, and lifestyle changes into your routine may be a necessary, yet natural way to find sciatica relief fast!

 When you apply heat therapy, it encourages the flow of blood to the pain site.
 This speeds up the healing process, which is precisely why many people use an electric heating pad or infrared heat therapy to ensure sciatica pain relief.
 That said, it is considered best to alternate heat and cold therapy for long-term, neuropathic pain relief.